coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 hardening adamantine to 25 is possible.
 You can also harden or weaken a preforged weapon, a suit of armor, or some other finished item.

-*XP Cost:* 250 XP for each point by which the object's hardness is altered.
+*XP Cost:* 250 XP for each point by which the object’s hardness is altered.

 ## Mental Barrier